Probing modified plasma waves in non-linear electrodynamics: Introduction

 This paper is organized with the following outline.
-In the Section \ref{sec_NL_ED}, we introduce ge\-neral results of non-linear electrodynamics in the presence of a magnetic background field.
-Furthermore, we describe the fluid theory under consideration.
-Subsequently, we investigate some contributions to plasma waves, where the modified Trivelpiece-Gould dispersion relation, the generalized Appleton-Hartree equation, and their corresponding modes are discussed.
-After that, in the Section \ref{sec_applic}, we apply the previous results to Euler-Kockel electrodynamics (low-energy quantum effects) and Born-Infeld-type model, as well as present some comparisons with the literature.
-Finally, in the Section \ref{sec_concl}, our conclusions and perspectives are exhibited.
+In Sec. \ref{sec_NL_ED}, we introduce ge\-neral results of non-linear electrodynamics and describe the fluid theory under consideration.
+Subsequently, by adopting small amplitude waves and the non-relativistic approximation, we investigate the modified Trivelpiece-Gould dispersion relation, the generalized Appleton-Hartree equation, and their corresponding principal modes.
+In Sec. \ref{sec_applic}, we apply the previous results to Euler-Kockel electrodynamics (low-energy quantum effects) and Born-Infeld-type model, as well as present some comparisons with the literature.
+After that, in Sec. \ref{sec_L_eff}, the relativistic and large amplitude effects are taken into account for circularly polarized waves in an effective non-linear electrodynamics.
+We obtain the dispersion relation and analyse some properties of the refractive index.
+Finally, in Sec. \ref{sec_concl}, our conclusions and perspectives are exhibited.
 Throughout this work, we adopt the SI units, where $\varepsilon_0$ and $\mu_0$ correspond to the vacuum permittivity and permeability, respectively.
 In addition, $c= 1/\sqrt{\varepsilon_0 \, \mu_0}$ denotes the speed of light.